 Three, that the political commitments countries have currently made are not enough to make it likely that temperature rises will be limited to 2 degrees Celsius.
 So if that goal is to be achieved, commitments will need to be increased for 2020 and strengthened thereafter.

 Four, that it is difficult to see countries making stronger commitments of this kind unilaterally.
-Given the impact of trade competition and the problem of “free riding,” the international community will need some kind of agreement to do more.
+Given the impact of trade competition and the problem of “free riding,” the community will need some kind of agreement to do more.
 The search for such agreement remains elusive.
 But it also remains necessary. •